info

 • Create a timeline.
 Where do you see yourself in a year?
 In five or 10?
 Whether your next move is a promotion, a lateral move or a step back, focus on goals to reach in your new career and how long it might take to get there.

 • Define what success looks like.
-Check your progress by establishing clear markers for success along the way.
-Don’t forget to celebrate each accomplishment — even small wins can help lift your attitude and self-esteem.
+By establishing clear markers for success along the way, you can check your progress and feel a sense of accomplishment.
+Don't forget to celebrate each win — even small ones can help lift your attitude and self-esteem, keeping you motivated and inspired.

 Take baby steps

 • Find answers within.
 If you work for a large company, you may be surprised by the creative career avenues offered by your current employer.
+This means that you can often find opportunities to explore your interests and skills within your current job.
 Love party planning?
 Get to know the events team.
 Have experience as a weekend wedding videographer?
 Your corporate communications team may need you.
 Interested in helping people?
 Human resources will give you a taste.

 • Moonlight as a student.
 Seek new skills by taking courses in the evening or on weekends, spend vacation time learning more about your new profession, or find someone to shadow in your passion career.

 • Talk it out.
 Networking is crucial for career changers.
-Talk to family, friends and professional contacts to find connections in your ideal line of work.
-Find out more about the skills and experience the job requires and what you may need to brush up on.
-Focus on the skills or qualities you already have.
+By talking to family, friends and professional contacts, you may find connections in your ideal line of work.
+This community can help you find out more about the skills and experience the job requires and what you may need to brush up on, or which skills or qualities you already have that you should be sure to highlight.

 Get professional advice